 - No utility work scheduled for this week.

-- We're also conducting block work on the alley side, and sheathing activities on the inside of our fence line, on all 4 sides of the project, all 5 days.
-There will also be waterproofing activities on the north and east sides, within our fence-line as well.
+- We're also conducting block work, sheathing and waterproofing activities on the inside of our fence line, on all 4 sides of the project, all 5 days.

 - Questions regarding the 2400 S. University project can be directed to Denver City Council District 6 at 720-337-6666.
 Valerie.Kerns@DenverGov.org